ForestOfLight/skyoobguide/docs/clipping.md

 Play Dead Emote
 {: .label .label-green }

-This clip is useful for getting through walls.
-It’s preferable that you have warp unlocked with your friend as well since this only lets one player clip.
+This clip is useful for getting through vertical [collision boxes](../terms-and-methods/#collision-boxes).
+It’s preferable to have warp unlocked with your friend as well since this only lets one player clip.

 ![](../../assets/videos/Play Dead Clip.mov)